-"I want to get a title to my claim, that the land may be mine."
+I want to get a title to my claim, that the land may be mine.

 48. Thos.
 McCauley.-Full blood.
 Has a claim.
 Has 30 acres under cultivation, not including hay lands.
 Raises corn, wheat, potatoes, vegetables, melons.
-Planted apple and cherry tr es.
-Built frame house three years ago; bought the materials.
+Planted apple and cherry trees.
+Built frame-house three years ago; bought the materials.
 Received implements from government.
 Has American horses, cost \$250-cows, pigs, chickens.
 Supports five persons.
 About thirty-three years old.
 He learned carpenter's trade at agency seven years ago; is now the head carpenter.
 He says:

-${}$ We were born here.
-We ought "We ought to have titles to our lands.
-I have heard there are some people who would try to move us to stay here.
+We ought to have titles to our lands.
+We were born here.
+We ought to stay here.
+I have heard there are some people who would try to move us away.
 We did move away from Ohio.
-We kept on moving to the north and agh of moving.
-There are some people who try to make away. we have got enough of moving.
+We kept on moving to the north and we have got enough of moving.
 There are some people who try to make money in this world.
 They try to kill the Indians by moving them away to some bad place where they can't get along.
 If we are moved away we shall die poor.
 When the last day comes we shall see those men who tried to kill the Indians, and that is the time those fellows will see what they have done, and they will feel bad.
-I hope God will help us!"
+I hope God will help us!

-49. En-labee, George Miller .- Full blood.
+49. En-labee, George Miller.-Full blood.
 Has a claim.
 Broke 8 acres five years ago.
 Has 20 acres under cultivation, not including hay lands.
-Raises corn, wheat, potatoes, vegetables.
+Baises corn, wheat, potatoes, vegetables.
 Planted apple trees; lives with father.
 Received implements from government.
 Has ponies.
 Supports three persons.
 Twenty-six years old.
 He says:

-"I would like to receive a title to the land which I have worked."
+I would like to receive a title to the land which I have worked.

 50. David Stabler.-Full blood.
 Has a claim.
-Broke hand this year.
+Broke land this year.
 Built a house last fall.
-Has pony cow, and calf.
+Has pony, cow, and calf.
 Supports four persons.
 About twenty-seven years old.
 Has worked at his trade, and for his father on his farm.
 Learned the carpenter trade; is now assistant carpenter.
+He says:

-He says: "I wish a title to my claim, that I may have a secure home for myself."
+I wish a title to my claim, that I may have a secure home for myself.

 51. Nebraska.-Full blood.
 Has claim.
 Father broke land eight years ago.
-Has

-25 acres under cultivation, not including hay lands.
+Has 25 acres under cultivation, not including hay lands.
 Raises corn, wheat, potatoes, vegetables.
 Planted apple and cherry trees.
 Frame house.
 Father built and paid for it.
-Outbuildings Received implements from government.
-Has horses, pony, cows, pigs, chickens, Supports eleven persons.
+Outbuildings.
+Received implements from government.
+Has horses, pony, cows, pigs, chickens.
+Supports eleven persons.
 Twenty-four years old.
 Father died a year ago.
 He is eldest son, and cares for family.
 He says:

-"I want a title to my father's land where I have worked, and where I have always lived.
+I want a title to my father's land where I have worked, and where I have always lived.
 The last year has been a bad one.
-The crops failed, and I have been sick. shall feel easier and work with more heart when I have a title to the land."
+The crops failed, and I have been sick.
+I shall feel easier and shall work with more heart when I have a title to the land.